Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 Additional features:

 - `onPrestigeIsAfterGain`: **optional**.
-A boolean indicating whether this layer's `onPrestige()` function triggers after prestige resource gain but before resetting anything.
-By default is false, which makes `onPrestige()` trigger before both.
+A boolean indicating whether this layer's `onPrestige()` function triggers after prestige resource gain but before resetting anything (this also means that any relevant milestones and achievements will be updated to reflect the gain).
+By default is false, which makes `onPrestige()` trigger before both gain and reset.

 - `logged`: **optional**.
 For normal layers, if this is a [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) value, the resource gain becomes the log of the previous gain plus one.
 If it is exactly `true`, the log base is `10`, otherwise the log base is `new Decimal(logged)`.
 Can also be a function.
 Has no effect on static layers.